 Estimating the scale of the fiscal damage in Europe

-The excess cost implications of displacing Gas-firing with Weather-Dependent generation for power generation for the current 385 Gigawatt of installed European Weather-Dependent power generation is estimated as follows:
+The excess cost implications of displacing Gas-firing, (at four times USA prices) with Weather-Dependent generation for power generation for the current 385 Gigawatt of installed European Weather-Dependent power generation is estimated as follows:

 Any assertion that Weather-Dependent “Renewables” are reaching cost parity with conventional power generation is patently false.

-These figures show the gross scale of the fiscal damage at USA Fracked Gas prices that has been achieved to date by the Climate Change Activist movements by managing to ban fracking to access indigenous European supplies of Natural gas, which could well have been used economically for power generation, as has been well exemplified in the USA.
+These figures show the gross scale of the fiscal damage (1,666 $billion) at USA Fracked Gas prices that has been achieved to date by the Climate Change Activist movements by managing to ban fracking to access indigenous European supplies of Natural gas, which could well have been used economically for power generation and incidentally CO2 emissions reduction, as has been well exemplified in the USA.

 Parallel calculations can show the excess comparative costs of using Nuclear power rather than Gas-firing.
 The costs of installing Nuclear power are higher and thus the excess costs are smaller but nonetheless significant.